- Sports and Recreation»

 Here's a fun game to play on the course by all skill levels

-We call the golf game badges as each "bad" thing that happens on a golf course is assigned a badge.
+This next game is called, golf game badges, as each "bad" thing that happens on a golf course is assigned a badge.
 Each badge is assigned a point value and at the end the person with the least amount of points wins.

 For example, let's say there are four badges and each badge is worth 1 point.
 If at the end of the round, a single golfer has all four badges, he has all four points and loses, and the other three players in the foursome wins.
 If every golfer ends up with one badge each, no one wins as everyone is tied with one point.

 If Golfer 1 has two badges, Golfer 2 has one badge, Golfer 3 has one badge, and Golfer 4 has no badges.
 Golfer 1 has two points, Golfer 2 and Golfer 3 has 1 point each, and Golfer 4 has no points.
 Golfer 4 wins.

 To make it more interesting you can assign different point amounts to each badge.